mettinger/Commentary-On-The-Mind-Illuminated/README.md

 # Commentary-On-The-Mind-Illuminated
-This repository is intended to be a summary of, guide to, and commentary on the book "The Mind Illuminated" by Culadasa (John Yates, Ph.D.), Matthew Immergut, Ph.D. and Jeremy Graves.
+This repository is intended to be a summary of, guide to, and commentary on the book _The Mind Illuminated_ by Culadasa (John Yates, Ph.D.), Matthew Immergut, Ph.D. and Jeremy Graves.

 We also include commentary regarding using the Fire Kasina as the